 You can also look at the number of triangles in your shape.
 Only a few triangles for a shape is not optimal — we will waste resources by creating a lot of VBOs, each with only a few triangles (the engine cannot yet combine the shapes automatically).
 Instead, merge your shapes — to have hundreds or thousands of triangles in a single shape.

-However, this optimization is suitable only if all the visible scenes (that are actually a single TCastleScene instance) are always in the same animation frame (or maybe they are not animated at all).
-If you want to play different animations, you have to create separate TCastleScene instances (you can create them efficiently using the TCastleScene.Clone method).
+However, this optimization is suitable only if the scene should always be in the same animation frame (or not animated at all).
+If you want to play different animations, you have to create separate TCastleScene instances (you can create them efficiently using the